stijn-dejongh/lovecraft_public_domain/raw_converts/hd.md

 suitable to his quarters and settled down to write and paint--living alone, and attending to the simple housework himself.
 His studio was in a north attic room, where the panes of the monitor roof furnished admirable lighting.
-During that first winter he produced five of his best-known short stories-- "The Burrower Beneath ",  "The Stairs in the Crypt ",  "Shaggai ",  "In the Vale of Pnath ", and  "The Feaster from the Stars "--and painted seven canvases; studies of nameless, unhuman monsters, and profoundly alien, non-terrestrial landscapes.
+During that first winter he produced five of his best-known short stories-- "The Burrower Beneath",  "The Stairs in the Crypt",  "Shaggai",  "In the Vale of Pnath", and  "The Feaster from the Stars "--and painted seven canvases; studies of nameless, unhuman monsters, and profoundly alien, non-terrestrial landscapes.